 Many transportation projects may already have existing corridor options from completed action or master plans, for example, projects located on the existing SIS.
 These analyses should be evaluated and considered prior to advancing into the ACE process.
-Decisions made in these action or master plans should be included in the project documentation, and during the PD&E Phase, should become part of the NEPA project record (e.g., project file, Environmental Document, etc.).
-All planning products incorporated into the NEPA process must follow the conditions of 23 U.S.C. § 168 as discussed below.
+Decisions made in these action or master plans should be included in the project documentation, and during the PD&E Phase, should become part of the NEPA project record (e.g., project file, environmental document, etc.).
+All planning products incorporated into the NEPA process must follow the conditions of 23 U.S.C. § 168 as discussed below in Section 4.7.